SteveHartzog/hhbuilder/comments.md

 The script is in a separate file for convenience during development.

-There are 3 scripts, because I overengineered it... and play with Html5 validation :frowning:
+There are 3 scripts, because I overengineered it... and wanted to play with Html5 validation :frowning:
 - `html5.js` is for HTML5 validation
 - `standard.js` is for the old way (cleaner IMHO)
 - `both.js` It's both with a toggle between (safe to ignore)